How Morrell almost lost the race!

 At first I thought he was playing a joke on me but when he told me how fast he drove to the the deserted north end bouncing over uneven beach, I knew he wasn't kidding.

-During warmups I didn't really like the way the oar felt as I applied pressure through each stroke.
+During warmups I didn't like the way the oar felt as I applied pressure through each stroke.
 "Hey man!"
 I told myself, "no excuses, it will fine!"
 The oar would wiggle in the water ever so slightly making gripping it an effort in concentration.

-We had trained with the idea that we wanted to win big so no one could sneak by us by catching a sea from further out.
+We had trained hard with the idea that we wanted to win big so no one could sneak by us by catching a sea from further out.
 A boat further out get the waves first.
 Sure enough with what seemed like a comfortable 6-8 boat length lead, here come's big 6'6'' bow man Sam Downs and his sternman flying down the biggest wave of the day, almost straight at us.

 Singles man Mark Spencer sealed the team title by winning his race, likewise arrowing straight into the beach.
 South Jersey Champs: In boat left to right Spencer, Dove Sluzenski.